intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

 ### Prerequisites for running on bare metal

-Since the `launch_benchmark.py` is intended to run in an Ubuntu-based Docker container, we recommend running on bare metal using Ubuntu 18.04.

 Before running a model, you must also install all the dependencies that are required to run that model. **(Note: the `--noinstall` flag defaults to 'True' when running on bare metal.)**